-Assuming your financials look good and you’ve got a professional business plan in hand you’ve got countless options.
-From VCs of every shade and angel investment funds galore, to vast networks of startup organizations, state-level programs, and one of the earth’s most unbelievable consumer cultures…don’t be shy.
-If you’ve come this far in the wolverine state, and you’re rocking in the home of countless music genres, the sky’s the limit.
+Assuming your financials look good and you’ve got a professional business plan in hand, you’ve got countless options.
+From angel investment funds galore to vast networks of startup organizations, state-level programs, and one of the earth’s most unbelievable consumer cultures… there are plenty of resources out there, so don’t be shy.
+If you’ve come this far in the wolverine state, the sky’s the limit.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like Coney Dogs and sports.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-After steps 1 through 8 it’s about selling and growing, evolving.
+After steps 1 through 8 it’s about selling and growing.
 We’re of the school of thought that says if you’ve got a solid foundation, structured planning, a good location, modern software, and great communication then your products and services should be selling themselves…to a degree.

 Take Action: The internet’s fooling a ton of startups into thinking they can automate relationships and reduce customer touch-points to social media signals and it’s not true.
 Ironically, consumers and professionals of all kinds are demanding MORE transparency and more of a personal touch.